-- (1) The Municipality may adopt a local spatial development framework for a specific geographical area of a portion of the municipal area. - (2) The purpose of a local spatial development framework is to: - (a) provide detailed spatial planning guidelines or further plans for a specific geographic area or parts of specific geographical areas and may include precinct plans; - (b) provide more detail in respect of a proposal provided for in the municipal spatial development framework or necessary to give effect to the municipal spatial development framework and or its integrated development plan and other relevant sector plans; - (c) address specific land use planning needs of a specified geographic area; - (d) provide detailed policy and development parameters for land use planning; - (e) provide detailed priorities in relation to land use planning and, in so far as they are linked to land use planning, biodiversity and environmental issues; or - (f) guide decision making on applications; - (g) or any other relevant provision that will give effect to its duty to manage municipal planning in the context of its constitutional obligations.
+- (1) The Municipality may adopt a local spatial development framework for a specific geographical area of a portion of the municipal area. - (2) The purpose of a local spatial development framework is to: - (a) provide detailed spatial planning guidelines or further plans for a specific geographic area or parts of specific geographical areas and may include precinct plans; - (b) provide more detail in respect of a proposal provided for in the municipal spatial development framework or necessary to give effect to the municipal spatial development framework and or its integrated development plan and other relevant sector plans; - (c) address specific land use planning needs of a specified geographic area; - (d) provide detailed policy and development parameters for land use planning;

+- (e) provide detailed priorities in relation to land use planning and, in so far as they are linked to land use planning, biodiversity and environmental issues; or - (f) guide decision making on land development applications; - (g) or any other relevant provision that will give effect to its duty to manage municipal planning in the context of its constitutional obligations.

-11 Preparation, amendment or review of local spatial development framework
+11 Preperation, amendment or review of local spatial development framework

-- (1) If the Municipality prepares, amends or reviews a local spatial development framework, it must comply with the requirements and procedures for the preparation, amendment or review of the municipal spatial development framework, including notification and public participation prescribed in terms of this Chapter and sections 5 to 9 apply with the necessary changes as the context may require. - (2) The municipality must, within 21 days of adopting a local spatial development framework or an amendment of local spatial development framework, publish a notice of the decision in the media and the Provincial Gazette.
+- (1) If the Municipality prepares, amends or reviews a local spatial development framework, it must comply with the requirements and procedures for the preparation, amendment or review of the municipal spatila development framework, including notification and public participation, prescribed in terms of this Chapter and sections 5 to 9 apply with the necessary changes as the context may require. - (2) The municipality must, within 21 days of adopting a local spatial development framework or an amendment of local spatial development framework, publish a notice of the decision in the media and the Provincial Gazette and submit a copy of the local spatial development framework to the Member of the Executive Council.